mkuzdowicz/user-profile-rest-service-with-akka-http/README.md

 - endpoints and functions for handling organisations
 - endpoint for all users with pagination
-- usage of database not an in memory solution
+- implementation with a real database not only an in memory solution